TimMonko/urssi-docs/docs/docstrings.md

 Most code documentation is *for developers*, but docstrings in particular are *for users*.

+However, my biggest caution is that code documentation can often be ignored and frequently goes out of date.
+Try to be mindful of this and also don't fully rely on docstrings to be fully correct.
+Yet, if you find something amiss in a docstrings, projects usually warmly welcome even "small" (i.e. typo) contributions to fix docstrings!

 Documenting code has many perspectives, here are a few perspectives that I have appreciated over time.

 ```{tip}